If you see these 2 snakes in NC, report them

 RALEIGH, N.C.
-(WNCN) — Warmer weather not only draws out more people but more snakes too–which means there could be an increase in human and snake interactions over the coming months.
+(WNCN) — Warmer weather not only draws out more people but more snakes, too.
+That means there could be an increase in interactions between humans and snakes over the coming months.

-If you see a rattlesnake or the threatened pine snake, the commission is asking you report it.
+However, there are two snakes wildlife diversity biologists at the North Carolina Wildlife Resources Commission want you to report if you spot them: a rattlesnake or the threatened pine snake.

 Biologists want to know more about where northern pine snakes are calling home.
-According the commission pine snakes are:
+According to the commission, pine snakes are:

 - Non-venomous

-- Range between four and five feet long, but can get as large as 7 ½ feet
+- Range between 4 and 5 feet long, but can get as large as 7½ feet

 - Have a white or tan background color with dark brown or black markings